 - 1) Trees planted in Eastpointe must conform to the adopted list of approved species published by Macomb County: 2017 Green Macomb Recommended Tree Species List, as amended. - 2) All landscape plans must include a minimum of 50% native plants. - 3) All plant material must conform to the description consistent with generally accepted and published nursery and landscape standards.
-Plant materials must be typical of their species or variety, have normal habitat of growth, well-branched and densely foliated when in leaf. - 4) Artificial plants and invasive species are prohibited from satisfying landscape requirements. - Mulch.
+Plant materials must be typical of their species or variety, have normal habitat of growth, well-branched and densely foliated when in leaf. - 4) Artificial plants and invasive species are prohibited from satisfying landscape requirements.

+- I) Mulch.
 Planting and tree beds must present a finished appearance, with shredded hardwood bark mulch or a similar natural material at a minimum depth of 3-inches.
 All mulched areas must be refreshed seasonally. - J) Lawn Areas.
 Lawns must be planted with species of grass normally grown as permanent lawns in southeast Michigan.
 Grass may be sodded or seeded and mulched.
 Sod or seed must be clean, free of weeds and noxious pests or disease.
-Where possible, Xeriscape design is highly encouraged. - K) Minimum Planting Size.
+Where possible, xeriscape design is highly encouraged. - K) Minimum Planting Size.
 All plantings must meet the following minimum size at the time of planting: - 1) Deciduous Trees.
-21⁄2-inches in caliper, measured at 18-inches above grade. - 2) Ornamental Trees.
-2-inches in caliper, measured at 18-inches above grade.

-- 3) Evergreen Trees.
+21/2-inches in caliper, measured at 18-inches above grade. - 2) Ornamental Trees.
+2-inches in caliper, measured at 18-inches above grade. - 3) Evergreen Trees.
 8-feet in height, measured from grade. - 4) Shrubs.
-30-inches in height, measured from grade. - L) Prohibited Species.
+30-inches in height, measured from grade. - L) Species Variety Required.
+The Landscape Plan shall not contain more than 33% of any single plant species.
+Landscape Plans with less than 3 required plantings shall be exempt from this requirement. - M) Prohibited Species.
 Based on their undesirability, the following species are prohibited; the city may prohibit other species not listed in the following table: